flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FirstFlight.rst

 4. Enter IP address of the companion computer / FlytPOD in the app and click connect.
 5. Manually arm the drone and takeoff.
 Switch to RC-POSCTL mode.
 Make sure that drone is holding its position.
 6. Switch to OFFBOARD/API-POSCTL mode using the offboard switch on RC.
-7. Now the Joystik app should have the control.
+7. Now, the Joystik app should have the control.
 Try moving the drone using app.

 .. image:: /_static/Images/app-screen.png